Chief Thomas A. Ogden Jr.

 Rhonda Diercks began working at Carnegie Mellon University in 2004.
 After working at CMU's Software Engineering Institute and Cyert Center for Early Education, Rhonda joined CMU's police department in July 2009.
 Prior to working at CMU, Rhonda worked in the banking, public accounting and venture capital industries.
 Rhonda earned her bachelor's degree from Duquesne University.

-Rhonda is responsible for managing the financial, business, and administrative functions of the police department.
+Rhonda is the PLEAC Accreditation Manager and is also responsible for managing the financial, business, and administrative functions of the police department.